 Equipment maintenance is an allowable charge on a sponsored project if it is required in order to complete the objectives of the project.
 Maintenance should be documented and charge proportionately to project.
 For example, if the equipment being maintained is used 50% of the time on the project, then only 50% of the maintenance charge should be charged to the sponsored project’s account.
-This charge may not be allowed by some Sponsors.
-Please check the Sponsor’s RFP and contract terms & conditions for allowable/unallowable costs.
+This charge may not be allowed by some sponsors.
+Please check the sponsor’s RFP and contract terms & conditions for allowable/unallowable costs.

 Equipment warranties on a sponsored project are allowable if the pieces of equipment were also purchased on the project.
 Please note that warranties are rarely charged to a 5-ledger account.
 Therefore, you should look at warranties on a case-by-case basis.
 Please identify and document how a warranty would benefit the project.
 You should also pro-rate the cost of the warranty based on the equipment’s usage.
 For example, if the piece of equipment is only being used 70% of the time for the project, then you should only charge 70% of the warranty to the project.
 Additionally, you may need to pro-rate the cost of the warranty based on length of time.
 For example, you may have a five year warranty on a three year project.
-In this case, you can only charge 3 years worth of the warranty to that project.
+In this case, you can only charge three years worth of the warranty to that project.
 This charge may not be allowed by some Sponsors.
-Please check the Sponsor’s RFP and contract terms & conditions for allowable/unallowable costs.
+Please check the sponsor’s RFP and contract terms & conditions for allowable/unallowable costs.

 General Office Supplies